-If you want to move an array from a secured Enclosure ("A" for this example) to an unsecured Enclosure ("B" for this example), you must enable Enclosure B's Security Key using a key that is consistent with Enclosure A's Security Key.
+Suppose you want to move an array from a secured Enclosure ("A" for this example) to an unsecured Enclosure ("B" for this example).
+In that case, you must enable Enclosure B's Security Key using a key that is consistent with Enclosure A's Security Key.